top of page

 The Auckland District Law Society lease agreement, in the Second Schedule, governs the tenants payment of rent, from clause 1.1 to clause 2.6 usually.
 Clause 2.2 deals specifically with disagreement over rental.

 If the parties are unable to agree the current market rental there are two options.
 One of these options being arbitration under the Arbitration Act 1996.
 This act provides the machinery for the process and gives the parties clarity of necessary action.
-Under the act parties are required to agree upon a sole arbitrator.
+Under the act parties are required to agree upon a sole arbitrator, or a panel of three arbitrators (sometimes also referred to as an umpire).

 The other option available to the parties is that of expert determination by a third valuer.
 The appointed third valuer, provides a written decision that is final, after hearing points from both parties and their appointed valuers.